-We generally use battle-tested-and-proven Web frameworks to build applications.
+The team generally uses battle-tested-and-proven Web frameworks to build applications.
 However, not all frameworks provide a standardized project structure.
 For the latter, refer to the general conventions to structure a project.

-Refer to the following existing guides and project templates for the main Web frameworks we use:
+Refer to the following existing guides and project templates for the main Web frameworks the team uses:

 For other frameworks, refer to the official documentation and follow the community guidelines.

 The following structure and directories must be followed unless specified otherwise by a framework:

 project-name-web ├─ config/ ├─ lib/ │ ├─ controllers/ │ ├─ decorators/ │ ├─ forms/ │ ├─ helpers/ │ ├─ models/ │ ├─ presenters/ │ ├─ repositories/ │ ├─ serializers/ │ ├─ services/ │ └─ views/ ├─ tests/ ├─ .env ├─ .env.dev ├─ .env.example ├─ .env.test ├─ docker-compose.dev.yml ├─ docker-compose.test.yml ├─ Dockerfile └─ Makefile └─ README.md

 config: static and dynamic configuration and initialization logic.

 lib: domain logic and presentation layer for the whole application.
 The sub-directories are self-explanatory.

 dotenvto set environment variables in